dancankimutai/dancankimutai/README.md

     👨‍💻 All of my projects are available at https://github.com/dancankimutai

-    📫 I often participate in hackathons and on open source projects of interest to me.If you'd like to support me you can buy me a coffee here https://www.buymeacoffee.com/driko00
+    📫 I often participate in hackathons and on open source projects of interest to me.

+    📫If you'd like to support me you can buy me a coffee here https://www.buymeacoffee.com/driko00